nhindman/likes_me/README.md

 ##Finds your best facebook photos!

--Based on
+* Best photos selected based on
-  -number of likes
+  * number of likes
-    -1 min
+    * 1 min
-  -number of other people in the photo
+  * number of other people in the photo
-    -4 max
+    *4 max
--Sort by
+* Photos can be sort by
-  -total likes
+  * total likes
-  -likes by females only
+  * likes by females only
-  -likes by males only
+  * likes by males only
--Export to dating websites - not implemented yet -OKCupid
+* Photos can be export to dating websites - not implemented yet
-  -tinder
+  * OKCupid
+  * tinder

 ##Visit at